yuandere/yuandere/README.md

 👋 Hey, my name is **Derek** and I am a full stack developer 🤠

-💻 Currently improving skills with React, Node, and TypeScript.
+💻 At the moment I'm probably working on something with TypeScript, React, and Node.

-🌱 I can't resist a challenge and would love to be part of an organization where I can create exciting things for you.

 📧 [Collab?
 Kudos?
 Contact me!](mailto:derek.lee881@gmail.com)